vippsas/vipps-ecom-api/vipps-ecom-api.md

 log the user in without the need for additional consent.

-The user is presented with a consent card that must be accepted before approving the payment in the Vipps app.
+The user is presented with a consent card that must be accepted before approving the payment in Vipps.
 The following screens show examples of consent cards for Android(left) and iOS(right):

 ![Consent card](images/share-user-info.png)